lucaszebre/kanbanFirebase/README.md

 ## Overview

-The Kanban Task Manager is a web application built with Next.js, Nest.js, and PostgreSQL that helps you efficiently manage your tasks using the Kanban methodology.
+The Kanban Task Manager is a web application built with Next.js and Firebase that helps you efficiently manage your tasks using the Kanban methodology.
 It provides a visual way to organize, track, and prioritize your work, making it easier to collaborate with your team and stay organized.

 ## Features